Bullet Journal Budget Tracker Ideas To Organise Your Finances

 Ok now I re-read that it totally sounds a bit shady, but it’s not like I’m evading taxes or anything.
 That’s just a reality of expat life; not all the things when it comes to international payments are available to me in just one country, so I have to juggle.

-Knowing when your bills are due and how much will help you manage better your finances, plan better your expenses and never forget to pay those.
+Knowing when your bills are due and how much will help you manage your finances better, plan your expenses better, and never forget to pay them.

 If you want to do annual bills tracker – this page is a great inspiration.
 I love how neatly all bills are included here.